OpenSportsLab/soccernetpro-ui/annotation_tool/ui/localization/media_player/README.md

-# Localization Media Player Package
+# Localization Media Player Widget

 This package contains the UI components responsible for video playback, timeline visualization, and transport controls within the **Localization (Action Spotting)** mode.